This is the real me, the real Ted Heater, manager of CarSmart in Kansas City.

 I wanted to change this.

-What if I was a car dealer & for the people?
+What if I was a car dealer, unlike the others?
 Sure sounds hokey, but seriously, a real person selling real cars to real people?
 Experts told me to forget it; I was crazy-don't try to change the status quo; it'll never work.

 But I kept at it, talking to sales managers and owners, and hearing the same story over and over: & I've been doing this for 26 years, and I started washing cars in high school.
 What do you know about selling cars?